RULES of REGISTRATION

 3. Scope of the Rules of Registration

-These rules of registration are applicable to all audits undertaken by ACM (or its local representatives) within the current scope of accreditation as detailed on the UKAS website.
+These rules of registration are applicable to all audits undertaken by ACM (or its local representatives) within the current scope of accreditation.
 In fulfilling this scope, the Client agrees to supply all necessary information to ACM so that a full and fair assessment can be undertaken.
 ACM will give due notice of any changes to its requirements and will verify that each certified Client complies with the new requirements.
 This agreement is applicable to all sites as listed on the certificate or attached schedule.

 ISO 45001 requirements: – This contract requires that the certified Client informs the Certification Body, without delay, of the occurrence of a serious incident or breach of regulation necessitating the involvement of the competent regulatory authority.